onap/policy-parent/docs/pap/pap.rst

-   "Policy Status", "Queries the status of all policies" "Policy deployment status", "Queries the status of all deployed policies" "PDP statistics", "Queries the statistics of PDPs"
+   "Policy Status", "Queries the status of all policies" "Policy deployment status", "Queries the status of all deployed policies" "PDP statistics", "Queries the statistics of PDPs" "Policy Audit", "Queries the audit records of policies"

 1.2 DMaaP API
 -------------